You have no items in your shopping cart

 Although I prefer to tie my own bucktail jigs, a variety of manufactures product high-quality jigs that are capable of catching flounder right out of the box.
 When selecting bucktail jigs for flounder, I prefer thin wire hooks for fluke compared to thickly gauged hooks designed for gamefish like striped bass.

 I begin fishing for flounder when the season opens along steep inshore slopes in approximately 50-85 feet of water.
 Identifying inshore locations with significant depths in much of the Northeast may be challenging, however, having the right kayak and electronics is extremely helpful.
 I paddle Ocean Kayak Trident series kayaks rigged with Humminbird Helix fishfinders.
 It has been my experience these kayaks can take me into, and safely out of, gnarly conditions while the sonar/GPS combos allow me to focus my fishing efforts more precisely over productive grounds.
 I have had the best success targeting small structures (i.e.rocks and ledges) on these steep slopes during the early season.
 GPS is also essential for tracking drift speed.
-Ideally, a
+Ideally, a drift should be 1-3 MPH.
+Once fish are located, a quick waypoint saved in the GPS will allow for shorter, easier, and more productive drifts.

 This 24” flounder took a 4-ounce bucktail jig and scented soft plastic combination fished in approximately 80 feet of water.
 As you can see from the fish finder, I was in over 100 feet of water by the time I got a picture off.

 By the time summer rolls around, bait is plentiful, the water is warmer, the winds are calmer, and flounder can be found in shallow water.
 This is the time of year where flounder can be enjoyed for their sporty fight on light tackle.
 In the summer, I fish for flounder in 15-30 feet of water using ½-1 ½ ounce bucktail jigs on inshore spinning outfits.
 I use my electronics to identify many of the same structures I previously mentioned in deep water.
 Shallower slopes, ledges, and rocks will all hold flounder on their sandy peripheries.
-Surprisingly, convenient launching locations may also represent
+Surprisingly, convenient launching locations may also represent excellent but often overlooked flounder fishing locations.
+The contours of marinas, channels, and piers naturally hold keeper-sized flounder during this time of year.

 Another keeper flounder taken by a bucktail jig and scented soft plastic combo.